xenolog/vagrant-multirack/README.md

 * VAGRANT_MR_CLIENT_MEMORY -- amount of memory for client node (default: 1024)
 * VAGRANT_MR_CLIENT_CPUS -- amount of CPUs for client node (default: 1)
 * VAGRANT_MR_NO_PROVISION -- may be defined to prevent provisioning nodes.
 It helpfull to debug purpose.
+* VAGRANT_MR_VIP_POOL -- network, which will announced from nodes, (def: 10.10.0.0/24)
+* VAGRANT_MR_VIP1 -- pre-defined VIP (def: 10.10.0.10) which will be applied after deployment, NGiNX will answer.